 From the pulled pork favorites, to fall off the bone ribs, Mike has taken the art to a new level.
 He is such an expert at the craft, that he has bottled his own barbeque sauce based on demand (available in grocery stores around Alabama).

 “Barbecue and Southern food, just because of where my roots are from, have always kind of been a passion of mine,” SAW said.

 And behind every successful man…there’s a woman!
 Mike puts a lot of faith in his manager/hostess/ waitress/, and bona fide dessert mistress, Anastasia Nealy, aka Miss A, who keeps the show running while Mike is usually out back tending the meat.
 Miss A’s cuisine compliment all that is Southern barbeque, and her down-home desserts are signature dishes all their own.

 She starts every day making up pans and pans of her sweet concoction: banana pudding, loaded with fruit, cream and nilla wafers.

-Other favorites on the menu are typical of barbeque fare, but Mike puts his own spin on everything he cooks up.
+The combo platters are the best things to try on your first visit.
+Other favorites are typical of barbeque side-show fare, but Mike puts his own spin on everything.
 For sandwiches there’s a smoked chicken sandwich that is different from anything else.
-It’s pile high with a signature white barbeque sauce popular in the north part of the state.
+It’s piled high with a signature Alabama white sauce.
 The baked taters are huge, a meal in themselves.
 Load them up with everything from cheese, pulled pork, green onion, broccoli, and smoked chicken.
 Ribs come with sides of your choice and there are many to choose from.
-They include southern regulars like macaroni and cheese and tangy coleslaw, to devilled eggs and potato salad.
+They include Southern regulars like macaroni and cheese and tangy coleslaw, to deviled eggs and potato salad.